temporalio/documentation/docs/node/hello-world.md

 There's no official support for testing workflows and activities.

-- Since activities are async functions they should be testable as long as you avoid using [Context](./reference/classes/activity.context) or are able to mock it.
+- Since activities are async functions they should be testable as long as you avoid using [Context](https://nodejs.temporal.io/api/classes/activity.context) or are able to mock it.
-- You can test workflows by running them with a [WorkflowClient](./reference/interfaces/client.workflowclient).
+- You can test Workflows by running them with a [WorkflowClient](https://nodejs.temporal.io/api/interfaces/client.workflowclient).